What are Tire Bullets and What Causes Them?

-One day while riding two abreast, a small rock flew out from beneath my rear tire and hit my partner's chainstay.
-I apologised and explained that it was a tire bullet.
-Later I realized that I didn't really know anything about them from a physical standpoint.
-I did not find anything on any cycling forums or the web.
-I even looked into the theory of tiddly winks!
-Having found nothing at all, here is my attempt at a physical model:
+One day in 2005 while riding two abreast in the bike lane, a small rock flew out from beneath my rear tire and hit my partner*s chain stay.
+I apologised and she explained that it was just a tire bullet.
+I had seen them before, but never knew they had a name.
+Later I realized that I didn*t really know anything about them from a physical standpoint, so I looked online for some basic information.
+I didn*t find anything on the cycling forums or anywhere on the web.
+I even looked for information about the forces involved in tiddly winks, which have the same basic mechanism.
+Having found nothing at all, here is my own analysis:

 Mechanism:

 Since the rocks shoot out at high velocity, I assume the tire does not simply hit the rock and push it aside, but stores up energy in tire deformation which is suddenly released.
 The tire must run over the top of the rock for the tire to deform.
-The rock must also have access to the outside.
-If the tire covers it completely, it can't fly out.
+At the point of maximum tire deformation, I suspect that the force on a spherical rock is proportional to both the tire pressure and the cross-sectional area (square of the diameter) of the rock.
+Also, the rock must have access to the outside.
+If the tire covers the rock completely, it cannot fly out.

 Launch Direction: